 Israel intensifies Gaza City destruction, bombs another high-rise tower

-Hundreds of families lose their shelters as Israeli attacks kill at least 65 Palestinians across besieged Gaza.
+Israel flattens towers in Gaza City one by one, bombing residential buildings, as it seeks to seize the city.

-Israel has destroyed another high-rise in Gaza City, bringing the number of buildings razed during its campaign to seize the area to at least 50, according to the Palestinian Civil Defence.
+Israel has destroyed another high-rise in Gaza City, bringing the number of buildings razed during its campaign to seize the largest urban centre in the Gaza Strip to at least 50, according to the Palestinian Civil Defence.

-The Israeli army said it struck Al-Ruya Tower on Sunday after issuing an evacuation threat against the building, as residents and displaced families sheltering in makeshift tents in the neighbourhood were forced to flee.
+The attack on Al-Ruya Tower on Sunday came as Israeli forces killed at least 65 people across the Gaza Strip, including 49 in the northern part of the besieged enclave.

 Recommended Storieslist of 3 items